How to Help Elderly Parents From a Distance: 7 Tips

 • Your state government's website.
 Most state government websites have sections dedicated to aging services offering caregiver support, adult day care, and assisted living options.

-By exploring these resources, you can find the right services to help your aging parent maintain their independence and quality of life while also providing peace of mind for you and your family.
+Remember, you don’t have to try to do everything on your own.
+You can find the right services to help your aging parent maintain their independence and quality of life while also providing peace of mind for you and your family.
+For example, consider a geriatric manager who specializes in caring for elderly people to assist, whether it’s physically or to help you mentally.

 With your loved one's permission, consider using technology to keep you connected.
 Video monitors, wearable activity trackers, and remote door locks can provide you with peace of mind, especially if your parent has dementia.

-Video monitors can be installed in your parents' home to help you keep an eye on them from a distance.
-This can be especially helpful if your parent has dementia or mobility issues, as you can check in on them to make sure they are safe and not in any distress.
+• Video monitors: These can be installed in your parents' home.
+This can be especially helpful if your parent has dementia or mobility issues.

-Wearable activity trackers such as Garmin or an Apple Watch can provide real-time updates on your parent's physical activity, location, and overall well-being, alerting you if there are any unusual changes in their routine or behavior.
+• Wearable activity trackers: Garmin or an Apple Watch can provide real-time updates on your parent's physical activity, location, and overall well-being, alerting you if there are any unusual changes in their routine or behavior.

-Additionally, electronic pill dispensers can be programmed to notify you if your parent has missed their medication, helping you to stay on top of their medical needs.
+• Electronic pill dispensers: These can be programmed to notify you if your parent has missed their medication, helping you to stay on top of their medical needs.

-Video conferencing tools like Zoom and FaceTime have become increasingly popular over the past few years, allowing people to connect with loved ones from a distance.
+• Video conferencing: Tools like Zoom and FaceTime allow people to connect with loved ones from a distance.

 Caring for an elderly parent can be a full-time job, and juggling work and caregiving responsibilities can be difficult.
 Fortunately, there are laws and workplace policies in place that can help caregivers balance both roles.